Presque Isle Harbor Association By-Laws

 Section 2.
 Special Meetings of the Association may be called by the President or the Board of Directors.
 A Special Meeting shall be called by the President upon written request of one hundred (100) or more Members who are in good standing.
 Such request shall state clearly the purpose for which the Special Meeting is to be called.

 Section 3.
-At least thirty (30) days prior to all membership meetings a notice of such meeting shall be mailed to all members, to their last known address as recorded with the Association.
+At least thirty (30) days prior to all membership meetings a notice of such meeting shall be either mailed or emailed to all members in good standing, to their last known address or email address as recorded with the Association.

 Section 4.
 If for any reason a membership meeting shall not be held on the day designated, for lack of a quorum or otherwise, such meeting may be called again by the President upon proper notice as set forth in Section 3 of Article V.